 After you’ve got a couple weeks’ worth of online tutoring sessions under your belt, you may sense a bit of monotony creeping into your routine, especially if you only tutor a select few subjects.
-This is normal for teachers and tutors alike; once you establish a pattern that’s generally successful for you and your clients, you tend to stick to it.
+This is normal for teachers and math tutors alike; once you establish a pattern that’s generally successful for you and your clients, you tend to stick to it.
 However, if you’re looking for quick and easy ways to revamp your online tutoring sessions, check out these five neat math apps that are fun and easy for all involved.

 Named after the Japanese word for “memorization”, Anki allows users to create custom flashcards in over 35 different languages.
 The app then helps you track your progress to determine which cards you struggle to remember.
 The app is available for download on iOS and Android devices, as well as through your web server.